idleberg/Hopscotch/README.md

 * Windows Command Prompt
 * XCode

+## Download & Installation

-Please refer to the individual apps for installation instructions
+Use git to download `it clone --recursive https://github.com/idleberg/Hopscotch`.
+Refer to the individual apps for installation details.

 ## Contributions